ryanarcel/ryanarcel-PokemonAPI-VueJS-Laravel/README.md

-This prpject is a Pokemon Application based on the API provided by https://pokeapi.co/.
+This project is a Pokemon Application based on the API provided by https://pokeapi.co/.

 <h3>Overview</h3>
 The application, built on PHP Laravel and the front-end framework of Vue, is an attempt to suffice the specifications indicated as follows: